beenotung/listening-on/README.md

 Plain node.js alternative to [running-at](https://www.npmjs.com/package/running-at).

-This package doesn't rely on `execa`, hence more portable.
+This package doesn't rely on `execa` and `ip`, hence more portable.

 ## Installation
 ```bash